storyprotocol/documentation/docs/Concepts/dispute-module/index.md

 ### Dispute Tags

 **Tags** refer to the "labels" that can be applied to IP Assets in the protocol when raising a dispute.
-The allowed tags are whitelisted by protocol governance.
-The initial set of tags is planned to be:
+Tags must be whitelisted by protocol governance to be used in a disoute.
+The initial set of tags are planned to be:

+> 🚧 Version Warning
+>
+> In protocol v1.2, the only whitelisted dispute tag is "PLAGIARISM" (`0x504c414749415249534d00000000000000000000000000000000000000000000` in base32).
+>
+> The below tags will be available in protocol v1.3

 <Table align={["left","left"]}>
   <thead>